karx/karx.github.io/SmartBike/Specs/README.md

 #### Software:

 The SBS design is based on the individual design of all components based on the type of user interacting with it.
-The software architecture is designed to incorporate different senarios and challenges into web based app which help runs a e-bike renting opertation in real-time.
+The software architecture is designed to incorporate different scenarios and challenges into a web-based app which help runs an e-bike renting operation in real-time.
 The components which comprise the software architecture include:

-* End-User App Module: This component provides the user interfaces to all end-users of the renting operations.
+* End-User App Module: This component provides the user interfaces to all end-users of the renting service.
 This component consists of several sub-components to include:
     – Onboarding mechanism
     - Training mechanism
     - Scanning/Renting Module